A Local’s 3-day Budapest Itinerary

 After dinner, hop back on the metro and head to the river for an evening river cruise on the Danube.
 A nighttime cruise provides a striking perspective of Budapest's illuminated landmarks as they cast a spellbinding glow over the city.
 Companies like Legenda and Silverline offer a range of cruise options, including those that feature dinner and wine tastings.

-You can book tickets online or on the spot at the dock.
+You can book tickets online direct with either company (links above), on the spot at the dock, or in with Viator.
 The cruises typically last 1 to 2 hours.

 Ruin pubs and street art walking tour!